norbert-s/SeleniumFramework/README.md

    - and if the tests fail then push to main is not permitted

-7. These selenium tests in a pipeline make a lot more sense when their role is to test some applications, so later on i will be using this repository of UI test framework in a multi pipeline layout(triggering this repo to run specific tests from the repo of the app) to run tests for other applications (for instance bookstore,etc)
+C. These selenium tests in a pipeline make a lot more sense when their role is to test some applications, so later on i will be using this repository of UI test framework in a multi pipeline layout(triggering this repo to run specific tests    from the repo of the app) to run tests for other applications (for instance bookstore,etc)

-8. there are numerous values that can be supplied from the command line which are all set a default value for in pom.xml as properties
+D. There are numerous values that can be supplied from the command line which are all set a default value for in pom.xml as properties

+E. Reporting is done currently by surefire report.
+Which is a basic reporting tool- in terms of the layout, however it gives a quite usable report.

+   - Besides that there is an ITestListener implementation by which the rerunning of thests is done as well, as the listener reports failing tests and those can be rerun.

+   - There is also an extent report implementation done.
+Currently it is being used only when testng is run programatically rather than using the main testng.xml.
+Later it will be improved to include logging events.

+F. There is also a loggin implementation developmernt in progress using also listeners to listen to events and decorate those events with logging.
+A basic version may be the usage of WebDriverEventListener which is an interface with basic      events logging.
+It can be further improveed by overwriting the base even listener and extend it then to decorate all the m,ethods that may be used.

+   - Later the frameowork is going to contain an improved extent report with collected events logging, reported in the final report.
+Essentially it will contain all the steps included in a given test with all the necessary methds decorated with  logging with the extent reports's nicer interface.